orchest/orchest/docs/source/fundamentals/environments.rst

    or :code:`sudo apt-get install gcc`.
 7. Press the *Build* button.

-Updated Environments will automatically be used in the Pipeline editor and :ref:`interactive pipeline runs <interactive pipeline run>`.
+Updated Environments will automatically be used in the Pipeline editor and :term:`interactive pipeline runs <interactive (pipeline) run>`.

 Important Environment Paths
 ---------------------------